Germanic languages: North Germanic languages

 In addition to being the official language in Sweden, Swedish is also spoken natively by the Swedish-speaking minority in Finland, which is a large part of the population along the coast of western and southern Finland.
 Swedish is also one of the two official languages in Finland, along with Finnish, and the only official language in Åland.
 Swedish is also spoken by some people in Estonia.

 Danish is an official language of Denmark and in its overseas territory of the Faroe Islands, and it is a lingua franca and language of education in its other overseas territory of Greenland, where it was one of the official languages until 2009.
 Danish, a locally recognized minority language, is also natively spoken by the Danish minority in the German state of Schleswig-Holstein.
+Danish was an official language of Iceland when it was a territory ruled by Denmark–Norway; though its official status was terminated in 1944, it is still widely used and is a mandatory subject in school, taught as a second foreign language after English.

-Norwegian is the official language of Norway.
-Norwegian is also the official language in the overseas territories of Norway such as Svalbard, Jan Mayen, Bouvet island, Queen Maud Land and Peter I island.
+Norwegian is the official language of Norway (both Bokmål and Nynorsk).
+Norwegian is also the official language in the overseas territories of Norway such as Svalbard, Jan Mayen, Bouvet island, Queen Maud Land, and Peter I island.

 Icelandic is the official language of Iceland.

 Faroese is the official language of the Faroe Islands, and is also spoken by some people in Denmark.